-- A full balanced accounting form to ensure, that the data on the individual level is 100% correct. - A beforehand obtained consent from the fishermen to allow their accountants to report all necessary data to avoid participation from a biased population of fishermen. - Co-operation from professional accountants to achieve the best possible harmonized data. - Full knowledge of the fishing activity of each individual vessel and fisherman. - Make use of actual fishing activity in the selection process and the weighting scheme and thereby avoid miscalculation and vaporous estimates. - Improving the calculations by using full scale survey for specific fleet segments like purse seiners and beam trawlers. - Taking substitutes that match the categorization criteria when a selected fishery unit (vessel) has to be cancelled (less than 4% of the selected sample).

-• Calculating statistical weights for each account in the sample by using known measures of vessel activity for row and column aggregates in the categorization matrix as targets in a quadratic goal programming model.
+- A full balanced accounting form to ensure, that the data on the individual level is 100% correct. - A beforehand obtained consent from the fishermen to allow their accountants to report all necessary data to avoid participation from a biased population of fishermen. - Co-operation from professional accountants to achieve the best possible harmonized data. - Full knowledge of the fishing activity of each individual vessel and fisherman. - Make use of actual fishing activity in the selection process and the weighting scheme and thereby avoid miscalculation and vaporous estimates. - Improving the calculations by using full scale survey for specific fleet segments like purse seiners and beam trawlers. - Taking substitutes that match the categorization criteria when a selected fishery unit (vessel) has to be cancelled (less than 4% of the selected sample). - Calculating statistical weights for each account in the sample by using known measures of vessel activity for row and column aggregates in the categorization matrix as targets in a quadratic goal programming model.

-No derogations or non-conformities in 2006.
+No derogations or non-conformities in 2007.
+The inclusion of LESS_ACTIVE in the DCR report has already been implemented.

-No extended program for 2006
+No extended program for 2007